 You might also enjoy reading letters from other Sun-Mar customers on our composting toilet testimonials page.

-I hope you find the information and products on this site helpful and inspiring.
-I make every effort to keep the site current and the information accurate.
+We hope you find the information and products on this site helpful and inspiring.
+We make every effort to keep the site current and the information accurate.
 If you notice an error or omission, please

-and let me know so I can fix it.
+and let her know so she can fix it.

 Let's Go Green!